Office of the Associate University Librarian for Research and Instructional Services:

 Animals - Users with disabilities may bring assistance animals into the Libraries.
 No other animals are allowed.

 Appropriate Use of the Libraries - Library users should be engaged in activities associated with the use of an academic library while in Rutgers library facilities.
-These uses include reading, studying, or using library services or resources.
+These uses include reading, studying, attending programs or using library services or resources.
 Users not engaged in these activities will be required to leave the building.
+Any activity that interferes with user or staff safety or use of the Libraries is not permitted.

 Cell Phones, Pagers, and Other Electronic Devices - Except for medical personnel, the Rutgers University Libraries require library users to set cell phones, pagers, and other electronic devices on nonaudible signals.
 Medical personnel who cannot set their device to non-audible should use the lowest ringer or alert volume.
 The use of these devices disturbs those engaged in quiet reading and other scholarly pursuits.